spryker/spryker-docs/docs/dg/dev/acp/install-prerequisites-and-enable-acp.md

 Once redeployed with the added changes, your environment is ACP-ready.

-Now, you need to make your project ACP-enabled.
+To get your project ACP-enabled, [contact support](https://spryker.com/support/).
 In this step, we enable your project to communicate with ACP by connect your environment with ACP App-Tenant-Registry-Service and Event Platform.

-To get your project ACP-enabled, [contact support](https://spryker.com/support/).

-Once all the steps of the ACP-enablement process are completed, the ACP catalog appears in the Back Office:
+Once all the steps of the ACP-enablement process are completed, the ACP catalog is displayed in the Back Office:

 ![acp-catalog](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/app-orchestration-platform-overview/aop-catalog.png)

-{% info_block infoBox "Using ACP Apps" %}
+## Next steps

+Once you're ready to install ACP apps, make sure to check the installation guides and the requirements on the page of each app.

 After getting your project enabled and registered for ACP, there may be specific requirements needed for different ACP apps.
 Check the App page more for information.